Credits and costs

 For the MPS in Nutritional Sciences, applicants are admitted each semester (fall, spring and summer).
 Your degree application, including receipt of all transcripts, must be received by the following deadlines to be considered complete.

-- Spring Deadline: Apply by November 15 to start January 8
+- Fall Deadline: Apply by July 15 to start August 26

 For the Experiential Track of the MPS in Nutritional Sciences, applicants are admitted once a year and this track begins in the summer semester only.
 Your degree application, including receipt of all transcripts and references, must be received by the following deadline to be considered complete.